mwenyan/dovetail-contrib-1/daml/quickstart/README.md

 ```
 - **start up json-api server**
 ```
-json-api --ledger-host  localhost --ledger-port 6865 --http-port 7575
+daml json-api --ledger-host  localhost --ledger-port 6865 --http-port 7575
 ```
 ## Develop integration application

 ### Configure connections

-- **download** all files from the [artifacts](artifacts/) folder
+- **download** artifacts.zip from the [artifacts](artifacts/) folder and unzip contents to your artifacts folder

-  we assume you are running all commands from the parent folder of artifacts
+  we assume you are running all commands from the parent folder "tutorial"

 - **extracts** metadata from dar file
 ```